bioinformatics-core-shared-training/RNAseq_July_2020_remote/index.md

    This can be found by clicking on the 'Participants' button.
 A tutor will then contact you in the chat.
-If necessary, you and the tutor can be moved to a breakout room where you will be discuss your issue in more detail.
+If necessary, you and the tutor can be moved to a breakout room where you can discuss your issue in more detail.

-3. Please ask any general questions by typing in them into the Google Doc mentioned above
+3. Please ask any general question by typing it into the Google Doc mentioned above

 4. During practicals, when you are done, please press the green "Yes" button:

     ![](images/yes_button.png)

-   this way we will know when we can move on.
+   This way we will know when we can move on.

 ## Timetable